Federal Your Rights Under USERRA Poster Required

 The Your Rights Under USERRA is a workplace posters poster by the Federal Department Of Labor.
 This is a mandatory posting for all employers in the United States, and businesses who fail to comply may be subject to fines or sanctions.

-This poster describes the protection that those who leave employment positions to join the military receive.
-Information on rights such as having the right to be reemployed in a civilian job, the right to be free from being discriminated against for military service, healthcare while away from home and where to go if rights are violated under USERRA.
+This poster describes the Uniformed Services Employment and Reemployment Rights Act (USERRA), which provides protections for those who leave employment positions to join the military.
+Information this poster describes the law's provisions; such as providing the right to be reemployed in a civilian job, the right to be free from being discriminated against for military service, health insurance while away from home and where to go if rights are violated under USERRA.

 While we do our best to keep our list of Federal labor law posters up to date and complete, we cannot be held liable for errors or omissions.
 Is the poster on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.